-Candidates seeking admission to IIT have to appear for JEE Advance.
+Candidates seeking admission to IIT have to appear for JEE Advanced.
 Only candidates who will clear the cut-off by IITs are eligible to appear for this examination.
 The schedule for it will release later.
-Candidates can appear for JEE Advance only two times in a consecutive year, whether qualified or not.
-Which means who have attempted JEE (Main) /JEE (Advanced) in the year before or on 2017 are not eligible for JEE Advance 2019.
+Candidates can appear for JEE Advanced only two times in a consecutive year, whether qualified or not.
+Which means who have attempted JEE (Main) /JEE (Advanced) in the year before or on 2017 are not eligible for JEE Advanced 2019.

 JEE Main 2019 Reservation